jeremyn-123/jeremyn-123.github.io/index.md

 * [Lab 3](https://github.com/cpsc-pilot-fall-2022/cpsc-120-lab-03-jeremyn-123)

     Lab 3, part 2 was really interesting because of the unit conversion.
 I like how you can input a milliliters in the metric system and the program does the math and converts it to the customary system (teaspoons, tablespoons, ounces, and cups).
-I know we have created way more advanced things throughout this course but this excited me because I actually created the program.
+I know we have created way more advanced things throughout this course but this excited me because I actually created a complex program.
+This program is pretty much like a calculator and that's pretty cool that I was able to program it while only having little experience with coding.

 * [Lab 9](https://github.com/cpsc-pilot-fall-2022/cpsc-120-lab-09-daniel_and_jason_jeremy).